wang-arthur/arthurzwang.com-archived/_pages/cv.md

 Manuscripts in Progress
 ======
 - "Minor Theories of Everything: On Popular Science and Contemporary Fiction" (book manuscript)
-- “Inventing Rape Ecology: Octavia E. Butler and the Sociobiology of Sexual Violence” (invited to revise and resubmit at _PMLA_)
+- “Inventing Rape Ecology: Octavia E. Butler and the Sociobiology of Sexual Violence” (revising for resubmission to _PMLA_)
 - “Nothing but Mammals: Feminism, Pornography, and the Sociobiology of Sexual Violence" (under review at _Representations_)